 5. Improper Soil

-However, the soil becomes hard over time, and the bigger sand particle drains away with water.
+Usually, the soil becomes hard over time, and the bigger sand particle drains away with water.

-6. Pests Invasion
+6. Pests & Diseases

 When invasion exceeds, the sap starts to dry, and leaves turn brittle with yellow patches and cuts on leaves.